 “And that doesn’t bother you at all?
 Having others afraid of you?”

 “Should it?
 I understand why they feel that way.
 They can’t help it.
 They like to think that the kinds of death they deal out in the daylight are better ones than what I give.
 They think that sneaking around and killing someone from behind is dishonorable somehow, as if any death in war can have honor.
 You live or you die by your own skills.
 Mine just happen to be different than theirs.
 I think what bothers them the most is that I can do what they do, but they know they could never, ever do what I do.”
 She tipped her head over to look at him, her mouth curved slightly.
 “What about you?
 All the state alchemists are looked at with fear as well, especially the combat ones.
 Doesn’t it bother you to know that most of them would be scared to death to shake your hand because they’re afraid you might blow them up?”

 “As you said, why should I?
 I enjoy using my alchemy, it’s such a heady power to have and I will never give that up.”

 “What’s it like?
 To cause explosions like that?
 I’ve been trying to imagine how it would feel, but I don’t think anything I can do compares.”

 “It’s… beautiful.
 The sounds of the explosions just resonate throughout my body.
 I can feel it deep in my bones.
 It’s hard to explain really.
-Using my alchemy to change the land, partnering it to cause death, it’s fulfilling.
+Using my alchemy to change the land, to cause death, it’s fulfilling.
 As you said before, you live or die by your own skills.
-Mine just happens to be blowing things… and people… up.”
+Mine just happen to be blowing things and people up.”
 He fell silent for a moment and then shrugged, slightly embarrassed from trying to explain such an intimate part of himself.